agentheath/portfolio/_drafts/full_versions/content_quality_full.md

 ## Logistic Regression

-**Motivation:** As described in the preceding section, we found two-proportion z-tests for single variables, such as Page Score, to indeed be predictive of positive feedback.
+**Motivation:** As described in the preceding section, we found that two-proportion z-tests for single variables, such as Page Score, were indeed predictive of positive feedback.
 That said, we did not have a good view of how these signals related to each other. *For example, if we controlled for Page Score, was curated documentation center membership still predictive?* To better understand these relationships and also to include additional, potentially relevant signals, we built two logistic regression models that incorporated a more comprehensive set of signals.

 **Data:** We compiled two synthetic data sets that represented assistant feedback events from two half-year windows.
 The H1 data set had **39,480** rows, of which **20,420** represented positive feedback events.
 The H2 data set had **37,120** rows, of which **21,360** represented positive feedback events.
 Each of these data sets included columns that corresponded to 20 potential signals of content quality.